 Close to the festival park, you’ll find The Hive.
 The Hive Camping, run by the festival organization, offer great comfort and facilities.
 There are multiple camping options:

-The Hive is open from Wednesday 26 June at 2pm.
-Campers staying on The Hive/The Hive My Space/The Hive Resort and/or The Hive ADL, also have access to CNTRL PRK, to relax during daytime and party at night.
+The Hive is open from Wednesday 1 July at 2 pm.
+Campers staying on The Hive/The Hive My Space/The Hive Resort and/or The Hive ADL, also have access to Central Park, to relax during daytime and party at night.

 Not run by the festival organization, are the Camping Regular campsites, all within walking distance of the festival park.
 These campsites are rather basic, but no less enjoyable!
 The Camping Regular campsites open on Thursday morning.